Participant Package Summary & Fee

 Order: your written acceptance of our quotation, the booking hand-over form or online booking form, as applicable.

-Representatives: the person or persons you nominate at attend the Event.
+Representatives: the person or persons you nominate to attend the Event.

 Services: the services supplied by us to you as set out in the Order or specification provided in writing.